picotorrent/picotorrent/docs/src/pql.rst

 Units of Size
 ^^^^^^^^^^^^^^
-Used in conjunction with the `size` field.
+Used in conjunction with the `size` field and together form :code:`SIZE` type.

 - :code:`byte` - the default unit of size if not other unit provided;
 - :code:`kb` - Kilobytes;